-When I have an Ulcerative Colitis flare-up, my large intestine gets angry, inflamed and I start passing mucus and blood multiple times throughout the day and night, sometimes for weeks.
-It is painful, debilitating and has put me in hospital on a number of occasions.
-It can cause me to completely lose control of my bowels, so I usually have to remain at home for long periods of time.
+When I have an Ulcerative Colitis flare-up, my large intestine gets angry, inflamed, and I start passing mucus and blood multiple times throughout the day and night, sometimes for weeks.
+It is painful, debilitating and has put me in hospital on several occasions.
+It can cause me to lose control of my bowels completely, so I usually have to remain at home for long periods of time.

-I can’t eat as anything that goes through my guts will exacerbate it, so I can quickly become weak and malnourished, and become dehydrated easily.
-I have maybe one to three flare-ups a year, and high amounts of inflammation can lead to serious complications, such as bowel cancer.
+I can’t eat as anything that goes through my guts will exacerbate it, so I can quickly become weak and malnourished and dehydrated easily.
+I have maybe one to three flare-ups a year, and high amounts of inflammation can lead to severe complications, such as bowel cancer.

-The symptoms of UC are unpleasant, to say the least, and this is most likely why a lot of people don’t know much about it.
-I’m fortunate that many of my closest friends and family understand more about how it affects me, and try their best to adapt plans and projects if I’m in a flare.
+The symptoms of UC are unpleasant, to say the least, and this is most likely why many people don’t know much about it.
+I’m fortunate that many of my closest friends and family understand more about how it affects me and try their best to adapt plans and projects if I’m in a flare.
 (However, there are still people who think I have Irritable Bowel Disease!
-“Oh, it’s similar though,” they say.
+“Oh, it’s similar, though,” they say.
 Spoiler alert: it really, really isn’t.)